Commission on Catholic Social Teaching: Meet the Commission Members

 Lisa Briggs, Coming Soon: Biography

 Patricia Ellison, is a member of St. Patrick Parish, Brighton, where she served for four years as Christian Service Coordinator.
 A native of Colombia, Patricia holds a degree in systems and computer engineering from the University of Los Andes, Bogota, Colombia.
-She has extensive experience promoting the dignity of the human person as a hospice volunteer as well as through her leadership in founding and coordinating the Witness to Life Ministry, a movement encompassing over twenty parishes in southern California, as well as the Respect Life ministry at St Patrick Parish.
-She and her husband Bob have two daughters and one grandchild.
+She has extensive experience promoting the dignity of the human person as a hospice volunteer as well as through her leadership in founding and coordinating the Witness to Life Ministry, a movement encompassing over twenty parishes in southern California, as well as the Respect Life and the Walking with Moms in Need ministries at St Patrick Parish.
+She is currently a member of the Life Committee at Livingston County Catholic Charities.
+She and her husband Bob have two daughters and three grandchildren.